 - In a saucepan boil 220ml of water in a pan with your dates.
 Stir in the bicarb and remove from the heat.

 - Blitz together the dates and water in a processor until the mixture is smooth.

-- In your stand mixer, whisk together the sugar & eggs will paler, add the melted butter, golden syrup and the date mixture.
+- In your stand mixer, whisk together the sugar & eggs till paler, add the melted butter, golden syrup, vanilla and the date mixture.

-- Fold in your flour with a pinch of salt and pour into lined & greased tins.
+- Fold in your flour with a pinch of salt and the mixed spice and pour into lined & greased tins.

 - Pop in the oven at 180C for 30 minutes or until a skewer comes out clean.
 Leave to cool.

 - In a saucepan, combine the water and brown sugar, stop stirring when it begins to boil.
 Allow the sugar to bubble away till it reaches 115C

 - Whilst your sugar is heating you want to prepare your egg whites.
 Beat them in a stand mixer till soft peaks form.